• Skip to primary navigation

 • Medjool Dates: These will give this recipe a caramel-like flavour and add some delicious gooeyness.
 You could also use “regular, small” dates but you might need to soak them in hot water first and the texture won’t be the same.
 Also you will need a higher amount of dates.

 • Coconut cream: Make sure to put your coconut milk in the fridge the evening/day before you want to make this recipe.
-Coconut milk, when put in the fridge, separates into two layers: a solid cream at the top and liquid water at the bottom.
+Full fat coconut milk, when put in the fridge, separates into two layers: a solid cream at the top and liquid water at the bottom.
 For this recipe to work, it is really important that you only use the white, solid part of the coconut milk.
-It only remains at the top of the tin if the milk is cool enough.
-Secondly, it is really important that your coconut milk is a full-fat milk and has a high content of coconut extract, otherwise there won’t be a lot of cream on top.
-I prefer using a coconut milk that contains 90% coconut extract, whereas I also tried using a 55% version and it didn’t work.
-It might take some time to find an appropriate brand but it’s absolutely worth it.

 2 big ssquares of pumpkin cheesecake bars held in the air